S-Mackenzie1678/programmer-training/general/lessons/modules/README.md

 print add_one(3)
 ```
 That will print 4 because of the import statement.
 Without that import statement, trying to ```add_one()``` won't work.

+## Libraries
+There's just one last thing.
+Some modules come standard with Python 3.6 and these are included using the exact same syntax, but do not require their filepath (because, of course, there isn't one).
+A list of libraries can be found [here](https://docs.python.org/3/py-modindex.html).

 ###### For times where things appear in <angle brackets>, the brackets should be excluded and what's in the brackets should be re    placed with a fit.
 Example:
 ```python